mixmastamyk/console/docs/readme.rst

 (``27`` in decimal, ``1b`` hex).
 Command ``[32m`` turns the text green and ``[39m`` back to the default color.
-But, there's no need to worry about any of that gobbledy-gook.
+But there's no need to worry about any of that gobbledy-gook.
 That's why you're here, right?
+See call() form below.